No Fail Banana Bread

 - Mix in the dry ingredients just until incorporated.

-- Fold in the nuts, chocolate chips and the mashed bananas with a rubber spatula.
+- Fold in the nuts, chocolate chips with a rubber spatula.

 - Pour the batter into the prepared loaf pan.
 Give the pan a good rap on the counter to get any air bubbles out.

 - Slice a banana thinly lengthwise and lay down two pieces over banana bread cut side down and press gently.
+Or simply scatter some extra nuts and chocolate chips overtop.
 (Optional and decorative)

-- Bake for about 1 hour and 15 minutes, until golden brown and a toothpick inserted into the centre of the loaf comes out clean.
+- Bake for approximately 1 hour and 15 minutes, or until golden brown and a toothpick inserted into the centre of the loaf comes out clean.
+Tent with foil if it starts to darken too quickly.